bshore/steggo/README.md

 Or maybe you're building a Cyber Capture The Flag event for a hacker convention? (like me)

 # Least Significant Bit(s) Stenography
 Basically, take a secret message...
-"Hello Secret World!" for example:
+"Hello Secret World!" for example and convert it to binary:
 ```
 01001000 01100101 01101100 01101100 01101111 // Hello
 00100000 // Space